lbianchi-zerynth/docs-v3/docs/reference/index.md

 ### FAQ

-Your device is not recognized? something is out of place?
+Your device is not recognized?
+Is something out of place?
 [Refer to the FAQ section for more details.](faq/hardware/)